snaeji/chewie/README.md

-# chewie with CC button for displaying subtitles.
+# chewie with CC button for toggling and/or selecting subtitles.
+Chewie MaterialControls display subtitles from controller.

 Works with https://github.com/snaeji/video_player-0.10.1-3
 Note!
-The video player defaults to Icelandic subtitles included if included in the HLS stream
+The video player is set to work with VTT from url and subtitles from HLS streams.

 The video player for Flutter with a heart of gold.